-The European Solidarity Corps is a European Union initiative which creates opportunities for young people to volunteer or work in projects that benefit communities and people around Europe.
-EstYES’ focus is on providing opportunities for volunteering.
+The European Solidarity Corps is a European Union initiative that gives young people an opportunity to volunteer or participate in projects that benefit communities and people around Europe.
+EstYES focuses on providing volunteering opportunities.

-• Individual volunteering is a full-time unpaid solidarity activity for a duration from 2 to 12 months.
-This type of solidarity activitiy will give young people the chance to take part in the daily work of organisations and perform tasks that can have a real impact.
+• Individual volunteering is a full-time unpaid activity for a duration from 2 to 12 months.
+This type of activity will give young people the chance to take part in the daily work of organisations and perform tasks that can have a real impact.

-• Volunteering teams are solidarity activities allowing teams of 10 to 40 European Solidarity Corps participants from at least two different countries to volunteer together for a period between 2 weeks and 2 months.
+• Volunteering teams are activities allowing groups of 10 to 40 European Solidarity Corps participants from at least two different countries to volunteer together for a period of between 2 weeks and 2 months.

 What is covered for the volunteer?

-Participants are covered by complementary insurance and they can access a range of support services such as online linguistic support and training.
-Their travel costs from home to the venue of the project and back will be covered, as well as their accommodation and food.
+Complementary insurance covers access to a range of support services such as online linguistic support and training, etc. The round way travel from home to the venue of the project will be covered, as well as the accommodation and food.
 Participants will also receive a small allowance for their personal expenses.

 Who can apply?

-European Solidarity Corps volunteering activities are open to 18-30 year old young people residing in the EU Member States and the following Partner Countries:
+European Solidarity Corps volunteering activities are available to all people aged 18 to 30 years old and residing in the EU Member States, as well as the following Partner Countries:

 • former Yugoslav Republic of Macedonia and Turkey